1

 Yes.
 That is one of the easiest ways to set up a kids wake-up clock without buying another device.

 Yes.
-An old iPad can work well if you want a larger screen in a fixed place.
+A tablet can work well if you want a larger screen in a fixed place.

 It is cheaper, simpler, and easier to keep consistent across home, vacations, and sleepovers.